Cars Brands that start with B

 Guangzhou Baolong Motors Co.
 Ltd Logo

-Chinese car manufacturer – Guangzhou Baolong Motors Co.
-Ltd was founded in 1998 as Yang Longjiang Private Enterprise.
-The headquarters was located in Guangzhou, the People’s Republic of China.
-The company produced Baolong-branded cars at three factories in Guangzhou and one in Zhanjiang.
-The first machines were designed to provide personal protection – bulletproof.
-Before its closure, the brand produced only one conventional passenger car, the Baolong Pegasus MPV.
-The brand was discontinued in 2005.
+Chinese automobile manufacturer Guangzhou Baolong Motors Co.
+Ltd was founded in 1998 by Yang Longjiang as a private enterprise.
+The headquarters was located in Guangzhou (People’s Republic of China).
+The company produced cars under the Baolong brand at three plants in Guangzhou and one in Zhanjiang.
+The first cars were designed for personal protection – bulletproof.
+Until its closure, the brand produced only one ordinary passenger car – the Baolong Pegasus MPV.
+Production of this brand was discontinued in 2005.

 Barkas (VEB Barkas-Werke)